 How can art help someone process their experience with mental health challenges?
 What stories have gone unheard in our faith communities?
 Are there wounds and stigmas we have perpetuated or overlooked?
 How can the Church be a supportive and safe place for the journey of healing?
 What can we all learn about beauty, hope, and healing when we listen to the voices of marginalized people?

-In conversations about mental health and faith, the experiences of Black, Indigenous, and peoples of colour individuals often go unrecognized.
-Yet there are real disparities in the accessibility and quality of mental health care for BIPOC people and communities.
+In conversations about mental health and faith, the experiences of Black, Indigenous, and other peoples of colour often go unrecognized.
+Yet there are real disparities in the accessibility and quality of mental health care for BIPOC individuals and communities.

 Through their stories and reflections, artists raise awareness and open the door for conversations about the particular experience of living with mental health challenges for BIPOC individuals, and how their faith and culture have impacted their healing journeys.
 We invite you to listen to these stories and consider how they might shape you and your faith communities.